 One of Peter Ruckman's views which is often rejected except by the most loyal of his followers is his teaching on "double inspiration."
-The historic and biblical view is that inspiration took place once (over a period of time), never to be repeated again once the canon was closed.
+The historic and biblical view is that inspiration took place once (over a period of time, as each canonical book was written), never to be repeated again once the canon was closed.
 Therefore the term "double inspiration" has the tendency to raise a red flag for many people, for good reason.
 Our experience is that many who otherwise tend to agree with Ruckman on Bible translations shy away from this controversial term.

 We have presented the title to this article as a question because some questions remain about Ruckman's position on the double inspiration of the KJV.
 If you disagree or if you have another explanation for Ruckman's views on double inspiration, we welcome your respectful comments.
 We will start off with what is known and can be documented about his position.

 We will allow Ruckman to explain his concept of double inspiration in his own words.
 The following summarizes his teaching on this matter in a concise manner:

 What blank, freshman fool didn’t know that there are more than 150 quotations from the Hebrew Old Testament that pop up as a translation (the Greek New Testament) in every copy of the New Testament ever printed?
 The first time they were “inspired” was in the Hebrew language, and the next time (“double!”) they were inspired again in the New Testament “original autographs”!
 They were inspired in a different language, and many times the translations did NOT match “the original Hebrew” or the “original Old Testament manuscript” or “the Hebrew text.” ([No author listed, but bears Ruckman’s unmistakable style] Bible Believers' Bulletin.
 Jan.
 2008, p.
 9)